-The Very Simple Phono Stage
+The Very Simple Phono Stage (2017 version)

 Presenting a simple, versatile phono stage for moving magnet or high output moving coil cartridges using a bare minimum number of parts and the following features: